dinocelotti/Smart-Tickets/README.md

 Restrictions that can be placed on ticket transfers include but are not limited to:

-- Limit amount of ticket transfers an address can make
+- Control amount of ticket transfers an address can make
-- Limit amount of tickets an address can hold
+- Control amount of tickets an address can hold
-- Limit when ticket transfers are enabled, and allow for transfer freezing
+- Control when ticket transfers are enabled, and allow for transfer freezing
 - Make ticket transfers value-less so additional mechanisms for transferring the value of tickets would have to be implemented by scalping services
 - Limit what addresses can transfer tickets, so an address would have to be white-listed to transfer a ticket
 - If the user wants to purchase a ticket with fiat currency, their banking information can be used to cross-reference accounts and see if the user is maliciously buying tickets for scalping use